 package.json file).
 You can combine all these child projects into one repo to make them easier to maintain.
 This kind of structure is beneficial for NPM workflows when you have multiple packages that you are regularly publishing.

-It is most beneficial if some packages share common dependencies (e.g. if your "web" and "mobile" package both use a "core" package).
+It is most beneficial if some packages share common dependencies (e.g. if your "web" and "mobile" packages both use a "core" package).
 When you create a pull request (PR) in GitHub, it contains all the changes in all the packages in one place.
 You don’t have to manage separate repositories and do complicated continuous integration, versioning, and management.

 - Ease of version control management